dragonfly/dragonfly/README.md

-These include features/functionality that are especially suited for high dimensional optimisation (optimising for a large number of variables), parallel evaluations in synchronous or asynchronous settings (conducting multiple evaluations in parallel), and multi-fidelity optimisation (using cheap approximations to speed up the optimisation process).
+These include features/functionality that are especially suited for high dimensional optimisation (optimising for a large number of variables), parallel evaluations in synchronous or asynchronous settings (conducting multiple evaluations in parallel), multi-fidelity optimisation (using cheap approximations to speed up the optimisation process), and multi-objective optimisation (optimising multiple functions simultaneously).

 By default, Dragonfly *maximises* functions.
 To minimise a function, simply pass the negative of the function.